 - Anytime during the year through Online Services.

 - By donating your fees if you are a Professional Development program instructor.
-For further information on this option, contact CPABC’s Vice-President, Professional Development.
+For further information, contact CPABC’s Vice-President, Professional Development.

-A planned gift is a significant contribution that you plan to give to the CPAEF now, or in the future.
+A planned gift is a significant contribution that you intend to give to the CPAEF now or in the future.
 A planned gift is a thoughtful, tax-wise donation that achieves both your philanthropic and estate planning objectives.
-Examples of planned gifts include:
+Examples of planned gifts include naming the CPAEF as:

-- Naming the CPAEF as a beneficiary in your will.
-That legacy may be a gift of a fixed sum or the gift of estate residue.
+- a beneficiary in your will.
+That legacy may be a gift of a fixed sum or the gift of estate residue;

-- Naming the CPAEF as a primary or secondary beneficiary of an annuity, RRSP, or other financial instrument that makes up your estate.
+- a primary or secondary beneficiary of an annuity, RRSP, or other financial instrument that makes up your estate; or

-- Naming the CPAEF as the recipient of your life insurance policy may permit you to arrange a substantial gift by making modest monthly or annual payments while living.
+- the recipient of your life insurance policy may permit you to arrange a substantial gift by making modest monthly or annual payments while living.